Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 The Company That Owns the Venues AND Sells the Tickets AND Promotes the Tours

-Controls approximately 80% of major venue ticketing in the U.S. Owns or operates 265+ concert venues globally.
-Promotes tours for the biggest artists in the world.
+Controls ~80% of major venue ticketing.
+Owns 265+ venues.
+Promotes tours for the biggest artists alive.
 Sells the tickets to the shows it promotes at the venues it controls.
-Reports record revenue every year while being sued by the DOJ for monopolistic practices.
+Reports record revenue every single year while being actively sued for monopolistic practices.
+Living the dream, honestly.

 We connect fans to the artists they love.